1221 S.W. 4th, Room 240, Portland, OR 97204

-Todd serves as Senior Policy Director for the Commissioner, including lead liaison to the Portland Water Bureau and the Bureau of Environmental Services.
+Todd serves as Senior Policy Director for the Commissioner, including lead liaison to Portland Parks & Recreation.

 Todd has 20 years of experience managing public, non-profit and private initiatives in the U.S. and internationally.
 Prior to joining Commissioner Fish’s team, Todd spent two years living and working in Morocco, promoting economic development initiatives.
 Todd was a leader in creating public-private partnerships with Portland Parks & Recreation from 2007 to 2015.
 Prior to this work, Todd worked with the US Agency for International Development in Washington DC with a focus on Africa.
 He was also a Peace Corps Volunteer in Niger, West Africa, and worked at a refugee resettlement agency in Tucson, Arizona.
 Todd has a Master's in Public Administration and Policy from The University of Arizona.

 In his free time, Todd enjoys recreating with his family and friends in Portland parks and community centers, as well as hiking, fishing and skiing in Oregon's mountains and forests.